 Breast Augmentation Baltimore

 Breast implants rely on an outer shell and a filling which is usually silicone gel.
-Dr. Del Corral only uses “cohesive silicone gel” filled implants which do not leak because the silicone is actually a solid material (like jelly) rather than a liquid.
+Dr. Del Corral only uses “cohesive silicone gel” filled implants that do not leak because the silicone is actually a solid material (like jelly) rather than a liquid.

 The decision regarding size will be carefully considered when you visit Dr. Del Corral for a consultation, and you will get the opportunity to wear trial implants in a special bra to simulate the result of your surgery.

-Breast enlargement is certainly NOT an operation where one size fits all and Dr. Del Corral provides a very individual approach and achieve a bespoke result for each patient.
+Breast enlargement is certainly NOT an operation where one size fits all and Dr. Del Corral provides a very individual approach and achieves a bespoke result for each patient.
 He will also be honest in informing you if he feels you are not a good candidate for surgery and carefully explain why this is so.